piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - - -

 # Optional roles
+If budget allows — or if the unique structure of your accelerator creates more work than two people can effectively manage — we recommend considering these nice to have roles, next.
+PIE experimented with each of these roles throughout the course of our program.

 ## Corporate/Brand Manager
 ### Role
 The Brand Manager works to ensure that corporate/brand sponsors and patrons derive demonstrable value from their engagement with the accelerator.
 This role serves as the primary liaison and ombudsman for the accelerator's corporate/brand mentors.